Managing IT Costs in Tough Times

 2. IT Cost Optimisation

 Optimising IT costs is key for organisations to boost their finances and stay competitive.
-It involves two main steps: finding where money is wasted and making sure IT spending matches business goals.
+It involves two main steps: finding where money is wasted and making sure IT spending matches the business’ strategic goals.

 Identify Unnecessary Expenditures